-Mr. Miller co-founded the Company in 2014, and has served as a director on the Company's Bord since its inception.
+Mr. Miller co-founded the Company in 2014 and has served as a director on our Board since its inception.
 In addition, Mr. Miller founded and has served as Chief Executive Officer and Chairman of Cali Group, a holding company with ownership positions in various companies focused on the development of new technologies for the restaurant and retail industries and a significant investor in the Company, since 2011.
 Prior to founding Cali Group, Mr. Miller worked for Arrowhead Pharmaceuticals, Inc. (NASDAQ: ARWR), where he was responsible for the formation, growth and the ultimate sale of Arrowhead's electronics business unit.
 From 2005 to 2010, Mr. Miller served as Vice President of Intellectual Property at Undiym, Inc. (formerly, Nanopolaris, Inc.), which he also founded.
 Mr. Miller is an author of The Handbook of Nanotechnology Business, Policy, and Intellectual Property Law, as well as various other publications related to nanomaterials and nanoscale electronics.
-He obtained a undergraduate degree from University of Redlands and graduated Order of the Coif from Stanford Law School.
+He obtained an undergraduate degree from University of Redlands and graduated Order of the Coif from Stanford Law School.

-Mr. Miller's focus on the development of new technologies and his involvement with the Company since inception has significantly supported the Board's perspective during the early stages of the development of the Company's platform, and are key assets to the Board as the Company looks to scale the utilization of its technology.
-In addition, as Director of CaliBurger, one of the Company's largest stockholders, also provides the perspective of a significant investor in the Company.
-Mr. Miller serves as chairman of the Nominating and Governance Committee, and a member of the Compensation Committee.
+Mr. Miller's focus on the development of new technologies and his involvement with the Company since inception has significantly supported the Board's perspective during the early stages of the development of the Company's platform and are key assets to the Board as the Company looks to scale the utilization of its technology.